cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 This normalization parameter is relevant for our ABCD method since we would like to know also the total predicted background yield in our Signal Region.

-In the following we describe how to build parametric histograms for our ABCD method regions and how to build the worskpace to link to the datacard.
+In the following we describe how to build parametric histograms for our ABCD method regions and how to construct the `RooWorskpace` which can be referred to in the <span style="font-variant:small-caps;">Combine</span> datacard.

 ## Prepare Combine datacards
 <a id="datacards"></a>

-From the input histograms, for each signal hypothesis, 4 datacards can be built, one for each region of the ABCD plane.
+fFor each signal hypothesis, 4 datacards can be built using the input histograms, one for each region of the ABCD plane.
 Examples of the templates for the datacards (for a signal mass point at 1500 GeV) can be found in the following.
-All the example datacards are stored in the directory ```sgn_CRs``` in ```$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/tutorials/abcd_rooparametrichist_exercise/datacards/```.
-We consider for now the datacards stored in the directory ```sgn_CRs```, for which the signal is present in the control regions.
+All the example datacards are stored in the directory `sgn_CRs` in `$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/tutorials/abcd_rooparametrichist_exercise/datacards/`.
+We consider for now the datacards stored in the directory `sgn_CRs`, for which the signal is present in the control regions.

-Let's take as an example the cards for the $m_{\Phi} = 1500$ GeV in the directory ```$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/tutorials/abcd_rooparametrichist_exercise/datacards/sgn_CRs/mPhi1500/```:
+Let's take as an example the cards for the $m_{\Phi} = 1500$ GeV in the directory `$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/data/tutorials/abcd_rooparametrichist_exercise/datacards/sgn_CRs/mPhi1500/`,

 <details>